Mustafa Cerić: Biography

-Cerić graduated from the Gazi Husrev-beg Madrasa in Sarajevo and received a scholarship to Al-Azhar University in Cairo, Egypt.
-He then returned to Yugoslavia, where he became an Imam.
-In 1981, he accepted the position of Imam at the Islamic Cultural Center of Greater Chicago (ICC) in Northbrook, Illinois and lived in the United States for several years.
+Cerić was born on 5 February 1952 in Veliko Čajno, near Visoko.
+He graduated from the Gazi Husrev-beg Madrasa in Sarajevo and received a scholarship to Al-Azhar University in Cairo, Egypt.
+Cerić then returned to Yugoslavia, where he became an Imam.
+In 1981, he accepted the position of Imam at the Islamic Cultural Center of Greater Chicago (ICC) in Northbrook, Illinois and lived in the U.S. for several years.

-During his time in the United States, he learned English and earned a Ph.D. degree in Islamic Studies at the University of Chicago.
+During his time in the United States, Cerić learned English and earned a Ph.D. degree in Islamic Studies at the University of Chicago.
 After his studies, he left the ICC and returned to Yugoslavia and became an Imam again in a learning center in Zagreb in 1987.

-Cerić led the Islamic Community of Bosnia and Herzegovina since April 1993.
+Cerić became head of the Islamic Community of Bosnia and Herzegovina in April 1993.
 He officially became the Grand Mufti of Bosnia and Herzegovina in 1999.
-He was replaced as Grand Mufti on 19 November 2012 by Husein Kavazović.
+He was succeeded as Grand Mufti on 19 November 2012 by Husein Kavazović.
 In 2011, Cerić was one of the founders of the Bosniak Academy of Sciences and Arts.
 In December 2012, he was one of the founders of the World Bosniak Congress, and serves as its president.

-Membership

 Cerić is one of the signatories of A Common Word Between Us and You, an open letter by Islamic scholars to Christian leaders, calling for peace and understanding.
-Cerić is also a member of the Committee of Conscience fighting against the Holocaust denial.
+He is also a member of the Committee of Conscience fighting against the Holocaust denial.